Why thousands of Illinois families are choosing Dallas-Fort Worth

 • Heat waves happen, but you’re not living in an environment where 95–100°F is routine for months.

-Nor’easters and Coastal Storms Instead of Plains Severe Weather
+Winter Storms and Midwest Thunderstorms Instead of Plains Severe Weather

-• New York’s big weather drama tends to come from nor’easters, occasional coastal storms, and heavy rain events that can cause localized flooding.
+• Illinois’s big weather drama tends to come from winter storms, strong cold fronts, and heavy rain events that can cause localized flooding.

-• Thunderstorms roll through in summer, but widespread hail, tornadoes, and day‑after‑day severe outbreak patterns aren’t the norm.
+• Thunderstorms roll through in late spring and summer, but in many parts of Illinois, widespread large hail, strong tornadoes, and day‑after‑day severe outbreak patterns aren’t the norm for most families’ day‑to‑day experience.

-• You keep an eye on snow totals, wind speeds, and subway or road closures more than hail sizes and tornado polygons.
+• You keep an eye on snow totals, wind chills, and road conditions more than hail sizes and tornado polygons, unless you’ve already lived in one of the more storm‑prone parts of the state.

 Urban Heat and Air Quality You Already Know How to Navigate

-• New York has its share of heat‑island days, smog alerts, and, more recently, wildfire smoke episodes pushing down from Canada, but those have felt episodic rather than the defining feature of every warm season.
+• Illinois has its share of heat‑island days, ozone alerts, and, more recently, wildfire smoke episodes drifting in from Canada or the West, but those have felt episodic rather than the defining feature of every warm season.

 • You’re used to checking air‑quality alerts occasionally, not building your whole summer around them.

-• For most families, the dominant climate worries have been snow disruption in winter and the occasional major storm, not chronic extreme heat.
+• For most families, the dominant climate worries have been snow disruption in winter, icy commutes, and the occasional major storm, not chronic extreme heat.

 The Lifestyle Trade‑Offs Nobody Discusses